peanutChowder/get-home-llama/README.md

 - Activation should be a big, easy to click button.
 Only final address is needed.

 Map tracking
+- Get the user's location with the geolocation API
 - Use google routes API to determine the route as a polyline.
 Check every n minutes if the user is within a threshold of the polyline.
 - Ensure the user has reached home within a threshold of the estimated arrival home time.
 - If user is off course, they will receive a notification about off course.
 User can either force ignore (override), or no response - then friends will be contacted. see below